youweizhuo/mygo/README.md

 ## Notice

 - MyGO is on track to ship under Apache License 2.0; until the canonical LICENSE/NOTICE files land, treat all contributions as Apache-2.0 and keep provenance clear in commit messages.
-- `third_party/llgo` is sourced from llgo (Apache-2.0).
-Preserve their upstream LICENSE/NOTICE files when redistributing this repository.
 - The programs under `tests/stages/` were rewritten from scratch based on the original Argo ideas, so no GPL artifacts remain in-tree.
 Additional third-party code should be documented here when imported.

 ## Known Issues